zoecahill1/DAprog-assignment/README.md

 	5. Click on the numpy-random.ipynb file.

 ## Libraries Used
-1. [NumPy](https://www.numpy.org/) - NumPy is the fundamental package for scientific computing with Python.
+1. [NumPy](https://www.numpy.org/) - is the fundamental package for scientific computing with Python.
 It contains among other things; a powerful N-dimensional array object, sophisticated (broadcasting) functions, tools for integrating C/C++ and Fortran code, useful linear algebra, Fourier transform, and random number capabilities.
-2. [Seaborn](https://seaborn.pydata.org/)Seaborn - is a Python data visualization library based on matplotlib.
+2. [Seaborn](https://seaborn.pydata.org/) - is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 3. [Matplotlib](https://matplotlib.org/) - is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 4. [Pandas](https://pandas.pydata.org/) - is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.